 This programme has been designed with maximum flexibility in mind.
 You study part-time and follow a modular structure which allows you to progress at a rate to suit your own personal and professional situation.
-You can enrol on individual modules or pursue a route leading to the award of certificate, diploma or masters in advanced dietetic practice.
-It is envisaged most students will start with one module and then decide whether they wish to complete further study and discuss these options with the course leader.
+You can enrol on individual modules or pursue a route leading to the award of certificate, diploma or masters in Advanced Dietetic Practice.

 Full-time masters course takes one year for completion.
 Part-time option may be up to maximum of six years.
-(Diploma and certificate also require one year full-time for completion or maximum of six years part-time (diploma) or three years (PGCert).
+Diploma and certificate also require one year full-time for completion or maximum of six years part-time (PGDip) or three years (PGCert).